SOwOphie/wsedit/README.md

 ### The build fails with some obscure error message

-  * Make sure all dependencies listed above are satisfied.
+  * Make sure all non-haskell dependencies listed above are satisfied.
   * Try `stack clean` or maybe `stack update`.
   * If that doesn't work, delete the `.stack-work` folder and try again.